Niweera/wordhunter-api/README.md

 > WordHunter lets you to find the words for the letters you have when you are playing Scrabble.

 The following is the basic architecture of the WordHunter application.
-(The web application will use the WordHunter-api to get the results according to the letters that the user has given.)
+(The web application will use the WordHunter-API to get the results according to the letters that the user has given.)